How to Change Your Lifestyle

 Without this step, attempts at change often become just another way of overriding yourself.

-You know you want to change your lifestyle — but how?
+You may know you want to change your lifestyle.

-You just need a place to begin — and a way to understand what’s really going on.
+You need a place to start and a way to understand what is really going on.

 • I don’t like my life, but I feel guilty saying that